neulab/knn-transformers/README.md

     --save_total_limit 5 --per_device_train_batch_size 2
 ```
 Where `<base_model_name>` is, for example, `gpt2`, `distilgpt2`, `gpt2-med`, `gpt2-large`, or `gpt2-xl`.

+We have not yet released finetuned machine translation models, but the code in this repository works for machine translation as well, using the `run_translation.py` script.

 ## Results - **Wikitext-103**
 The exact results from the RetoMaton papers can be reproduced using the code at [https://github.com/neulab/retomaton](https://github.com/neulab/retomaton) (based on `fairseq`).